Skip to cookie consent Skip to main content

 The trainee will also be given the opportunity to meet with other faculty and staff on an informal basis to discuss their own work and career trajectories.
 The goal is to give the trainee a sense of the depth of the field and possibilities for future development.

-The trainee will be provided with a list of required readings comprised of essential or seminal work in the field, as well as general review readings, covering a breadth of topics identified as core content for the subspecialty by the American Board of Preventative Medicine.
+The trainee will be provided with a list of required readings comprised of essential or seminal work in the field, as well as general review readings, covering a breadth of topics identified as core content for the subspecialty by the American Board of Preventative Medicine and the American Board of Pathology.
 The list will additionally include readings on fundamental tools and techniques that form the backbone of a large body of informatics projects.
 The trainee will be expected to complete these readings independently on his or her own schedule and should be prepared to discuss content with faculty members and fellows.

 The trainee will be expected to present a journal club session to an audience of faculty and informatics professionals.
 The article discussed will be chosen by the trainee at the beginning of the rotation, with approval of the program director or assigned mentor.
 The article should be a recent work published in a reputable, peer-reviewed informatics journal, and should be accessible to a general informatics audience.
 The presentation should follow a standard journal club format, with focus on critique and implications of the work presented.
 The trainee is encouraged to solicit input from faculty members prior to presentation.